JuniML/AttentionScore/README.md

 The User have to through the following steps:

 **1. Retrieval of Molecules**
-> The notebook is present in the Notebook directory.
+> The notebook is present in the Notebook 1_Retrieval_of_molecules.ipynb.

+**2. Convert smiles to mol2**
+> The generated smiles for decoys and actives should be converted to mol2 file

 **2. Convert smiles to mol2**
 > The generated smiles for decoys and actives should be converted to mol2 file